nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extension**
 * 1a.
 System detects error in entered command.
     * 1a1.
 System displays error message and does not clear command line.
     * 1a2.
-User enters new command.
+User enters new command.<br>
-* Steps 1a1-1a2 are repeated until all details entered are correct.
-* Use case resumes from step 2.
+  Steps 1a1-1a2 are repeated until all details entered are correct.<br> Use case resumes from step 2.

 **Use case: UC04 - Delete a student entry**